jsakamoto/nupkg-selenium-webdriver-geckodriver/README.md

 </PropertyGroup>
 ```

-or, as a command line `-r` option for dotnet build command.
+or, as a command-line `-r` option for dotnet build command.

 ```shell
 > dotnet build -r:osx.10.12-x64